itspawanbhardwaj/AWS-Certified-Solutions-Architect-Associate/notes/Kinesis.md

 # Kinesis
 ---

-- Streaming data is a data that is generated continously by thousands of data sources, which typacally sens in the data records simultaneously, and in small sizes.

-- Amazon kinesis is a platform on AWS to send your streaming data to.
-Kinesis makes it easy to load and analyze streaming data, and also providing the avility for you to build your own custom applications for your business needs.
+Amazon kinesis is a platform on AWS to send your streaming data to.
+Kinesis makes it easy to load and analyze streaming data, and also providing the ability for you to build your own custom applications for your business needs.

+### What is streaming data?
+Streaming data is a data that is generated continously by thousands of data sources, which typacally sens in the data records simultaneously, and in small sizes.

 ---
 Types: